siconos/siconos/Docs/sphinx/examples/mechanics/ContactDetection/BulletIO.rst

 A brief description of examples is as follows :

-* cube.py is a the simplest example with few cubes that fall down on a rigid ficex plane.
+* cube.py is  the simplest example with few cubes that fall down on a rigid fixed plane.
 The scene is built using calls to mechanics_io methods such as

   * addPrimitiveShape for creating a primitive shape ::